florianpirchner/java-gpt-commands/README.md

 In human terms, this would be analogous to hypnosis—a strikingly similar concept.

 ## Credits
 This project was inspired by "[Auto-GPT"](https://github.com/Torantulino/Auto-GPT).
+By reading the Auto-GPT code i could learn a lot about proper system-prompts.
+And even how to put GPT-4 into a cage.

+I also used some prompt sentences from there.
+The pieces of code related to Auto-GPT are makred properly.

 ## How to build with Maven